-MUN1340, Singing Commodores 4 hrs., 1 cr.
+MUN1340, Singing Commodores

 A show choir performance group.
 By audition only.
 Students are expected to participate for the entire academic year.
 (May be repeated up to three times for credit.)

 MUN2120, Concert Band I

 The study and performance of a wide variety of concert band literature.
 (Open to all college students.
 May be repeated up to two times for credit.)